jerrybonnell/hoshi/README.md

 ### MeCab installation

+Please install `mecab` using a package manager, e.g. Homebrew or apt-get.
+The incantation will look something like: `brew install mecab`.
+Try running the utility with sample input and make sure the results don't look like gibberish.
+If it does, you will need to build the IPADIC dictionary on your system.

-The target `build-dict` is provided to build MeCab and its dictionary on your system.
+The target `build-dict` is provided to build the dictionary on your system.
 It is also recommended to change its encoding to UTF-8 by using the `change-to-utf` target.

 The `mecab-config` program may be needed for successful installation.
 See [this](https://github.com/mcho421/noj/issues/2) discussion for help or try installing MeCab using a package manager (e.g. Homebrew).
 Additionally, if  `mecab-dict-index` cannot be found while using the `change-to-utf` target, try changing the makefile variable `MECAB_DICT_INDEX` to point to its correct location.